Partner for Life with LifeROOTS!

 There are several types of planned giving, but the most popular are bequests, charitable gift annuities, trusts, and pooled income funds.

 - Bequests: These make up the majority of most planned gifts.
-Anyone can make a bequest to a nonprofit through their will or estate plan.
+Anyone can make a bequest to a nonprofit through their will or estate plan, using attorneys such as CunninghamLegal to help with the process.
 Donors can allocate a specific amount of money to give after they die, either in a lump sum or a percentage of their total wealth, or they can choose to give the remainder of their estate to a nonprofit after all of their other bequests are paid.

 - Charitable gift annuities: This is an agreement in which the donor gives a large gift to a nonprofit, receives a tax deduction at the time of the gift, and then receives payments from the nonprofit during their lifetime.
 The nonprofit may invest the money to grow its income, and after the donor’s death, the nonprofit can use the remaining donation.